Out of Nothing: Tracks

 "Someday" is a gospel rock track; the song, which McNamara wrote, dated back to 1995, but lacked a chorus section.
 Its chorus was taken from a demo of different song, "How Do You Like to Fly", that Richard McNamara wrote.
 Danny McNamara wrote "Looking as You Are" about a woman that was "spending her last night with the guy before [dating] me".
 Richard McNamara described the song as Mercury Rev-like vocals over a guitar riff styled after "Everybody Wants to Rule the World" (1985) by Tears for Fears.
-"Wish 'Em All Away" is a power ballad that features an harmonica, evoking the sound of Oasis and Travis.
+"Wish 'Em All Away" is a power ballad that features a harmonica, evoking the sound of Oasis and Travis.
 When Dale heard it, he asked the band if they were attempting to recreate the sound of Harvest (1972) by Neil Young, which Youth thought was a good idea.

 "Keeping" is a love song about an ex-partner that PopMatters' Michael Franco said starts off with a "recurring instrumental melody, then builds to a lofty chorus, spacious guitars, and really pretty crescendos", which he felt also described the following track, "Spell It Out".
 The latter was originally named "Pocket to the Sun" and written by Richard McNamara on a piano, which Dale thought it was similar to the work of the Flaming Lips.
 "A Glorious Day" is a ballad that also recalls Oasis; Youth had unsuccessfully tried to get the band to perform it in the style of McFly.
 Embrace wanted the piano in the song to sound similar to the damaged piano at McNamara's house, prompting them to visit piano shops across London, and renting an upright piano.
 "Near Life" is a made of various jam sessions and vocal takes stitched together.
 The album concludes with the piano-centric "Out of Nothing", an experimental and atmospheric song with elements of Sigur Rós.
 Dale said the outro was inspired by post-rock acts, like Explosions in the Sky and Mogwai, that Youth had recommended.